A Marketplace for AI-Generated Adult Content and Deepfakes: Discussions

 We find that the majority of bounties request Low-Rank Adaptations (LoRAs), underscoring their central role in the Civitai ecosystem.
 LoRAs are particularly consequential because they allow users to steer generative models toward behaviors they were not explicitly designed or intended to perform.
 This includes generating images of specific real individuals, producing mature or explicit content, and exerting fine-grained control over attributes such as body positions or sexualized contexts.
 In this sense, LoRAs function not merely as lightweight extensions of base models, but as mechanisms for bypassing or reshaping model guardrails through fine-tuning rather than prompting alone.

 The prominence of LoRA-focused bounties suggests that users are not only seeking outputs, but also reusable tools that encode these behaviors and can be shared or redeployed beyond a single request.
 This dynamic has important implications for governance: once created, such artifacts can persist, circulate, and enable repeated content generation well beyond the original bounty transaction.
+Prior work~\cite{hawkins2025deepfakes} emphasizes that LoRAs are often used to create deepfake variants contributing to a large portion of deepfakes in the wild.